newbreedofgeek/thumby/README.md

 - provide routes to clean up thumbs (delete)

 #### change log
+- 1.2.0
+  - in config.js there is now imgCache which can be used to specify the cache-control header.
+Defaults to 8 hours.
 - 1.1.0
   - minor update to support mounted virtual folders to save physical files (in the case of docker or dokku usage of thumby)
 - 1.0.0